LiskArchive/lisk-sdk/README.md

 ### Architecture Overview

-Lisk SDK is collection of framework, libraries and command line tools to facilitate every aspect for developing a blockchain application.
-It will hide the complexity of the technology and expose an elegant, easy to use and accessible interfaces for developers.
+Lisk SDK is consists of a framework, libraries and command line tools to facilitate all the aspects of developing a blockchain application.
+It hides the complexity of the technology and exposes an elegant, easy to use and accessible interfaces for developers.
 The conceptual stack for the Lisk SDK is shown below:

 ```
                                   Lisk SDK Ecosystem